Santosh1176/90DaysOfDevOps/Infra-as-Code/30-ansible-playbooks.md

-# httpd web server using Ansible Playbook
+# Installing Apache web server using Ansible Playbook

 In this session, we shall install the `httpd` package on our server running on *Centos-7*.
 This is just an example showing how we can leverage Ansible to configure our servers whether on the cloud or on-prem.